 We will organise a zoom video-conference for both parties to sign the final Rent Reduction agreement electronically or organise for copies to be prepared and cross signed by post.

-If a SME tenant has applied for JobKeeper then it is mandatory to apply the Code of Conduct from 3 April 2020 unless the tenant waives their rights.
-As such time is of the essence and each passing day has a monetary impact.
+If a SME tenant has applied for JobKeeper, then it is mandatory to apply the Code of Conduct from 3 April 2020 unless the tenant waives their rights.
+As such, time is of the essence and each passing day has a monetary impact.
 If you need help in the negotiating process we are happy to be of assistance.
 Failure to complete a Rental Reduction Agreement leaves both the Landlord and Tenant exposed.

 Sincerely,